gfarat/Azure-Load-Balancer-Update/README.md

 ## Upgrade a basic load balancer with PowerShell

-The upgrade process has been taken from the following reference documentation, for more details and information see the link: https://github.com/Azure/AzLoadBalancerMigration/tree/main/AzureBasicLoadBalancerUpgrade#upgrade-overview
+This post builds upon the official documentation, for more details and information not described in this documentation see the link: https://github.com/Azure/AzLoadBalancerMigration/tree/main/AzureBasicLoadBalancerUpgrade#upgrade-overview

-###Important Considerations When Migrating Load Balancer (Basic ➜ Standard)
+### Important Considerations When Migrating Load Balancer (Basic ➜ Standard)

 **1. Connectivity Interruption During Migration**
 - The module reassociates VM NICs to the new Standard Load Balancer backend pool.